nashville-software-school/client-side-mastery/projects/tier-4/truncheons/chapters/TF_STRUCTURE_LAYOUT.md

 # Truncheons &amp; Flagons

-> **Instructor Note:** This application is complex, but once complete, provides people with a strong foundation in how modern component-based applications work.
+> **mentor Note:** This application is complex, but once complete, provides people with a strong foundation in how modern component-based applications work.
 It is **strongly encouraged** that you work on this application with your teammates and not alone.

 ## The Making of the Most Popular Tavern Game of the Middle Ages